marcusjwhelan/nedb-shell/README.md

 npm install -g nedb-shell
 ```

 To begin using NeDB-Shell you will need to navigate to your persistent database directory.
 If you do not have one yet and would like to create one it would be best to place your directory in AppData on Windows and for mac root.
+All databases ending with `.db` in a directory will be loaded into the db object.
+If there are any files not ending in .db they will not be loaded into the db object for use.
+Also all created datastores will be created in the current directory with the `.db` syntax.

 Once at your database location simply
 ```bash
 > nedb-shell
 ```
 This will open up a NodeJs shell with this NeDB wrapper module to work in the shell.
 This way you have all the use of NodeJs shell and NeDB pre-loaded with extra features.
 This includes auto completion for functions using dot notation.

+New additions of 1.1.0, moment and lodash as `_` are now pre-loaded.

 ## Table of Contents